 For more detail on designing and developing Always-on states watch face, see Watch Face States

-Galaxy Watch Designer is now checking the Always-on states when it starts to build.
+Galaxy Watch Studio is now checking the Always-on states when it starts to build.
 If it uses more than 15% of the available pixels in Always-on states, build process is suspended.
 If it exceeds temporarily, the watch face could be build.
 However, the store registration can be rejected while the quality verification process or it can be canceled by the user complaints even if it is on sale.